Out of pocket.

 The sequence of your initiatives gets even more important as your success picks up steam.
 By now, the digitalized parts of your business should be generating enough revenue to fund further DX efforts.
 Each initiative moving forward should build upon the success of the last to avoid wiping out your cash flow and with it your forward momentum.

 Don’t be a generalist.
 Instead of spreading yourself thin, focus on specific areas of DX; especially those that keep your core business running smoothly.
-Financial and functional opportunities that could boost future growth should take precedence over those whose impact aren’t as clear.
+Financial and functional opportunities that could boost future growth should take precedence over those whose impact isn’t as clear.

 Once your efforts begin snowballing, it’s time to push past the targets you set earlier to compound on their success and bankroll future initiatives.